• Skip to primary navigation

 2. Whisk together the dry ingredients.
 In a small bowl, whisk together the sugar, dextrose, lecithin, gums, and salt.

 3. Combine everything.
 Add the dry ingredient to the pan and heat the mixture to 170°F (75°C), constantly whisking.
-You need to bring the ice cream base to this temperature to activate the locust bean gum.
+You must bring the ice cream base to this temperature to activate the locust bean gum.

 4. Blend.
 Finally, transfer to a high-speed blender and blend for 5-10 seconds.
 This will help emulsify everything.